 Imagine a war where God prohibited anybody from dying?
 What would the outcome be if the oppressor or resistance didn’t harm anyone, if God stopped it all before it could happen?
 Could you call it a war?
 What would that look like?
 Just one big disagreement?
 Nobody could even throw a punch at someone because God would stop it.
 How would this worldview affect our justice system?
 After all, people who are incarcerated suffer.
 Is God to take that suffering away as well?

-So what would our lives look like if God stopped everything bad that could happen to us based on a decision we made, whether it was to act or not to act?
+So what would our lives look like if God stopped everything bad that could happen to us?
 Imagine how we hurt people psychologically with our words because of emotions getting a little out of hand.
 What if God stopped all of that as well?
 What would our social interactions look like?
 I hope you’ve got the idea now as to the broad spectrum the topic of evil and suffering covers.
 So where do we set the boundaries and who among us decides what those boundaries are?

 Well maybe God could just stop the real tragedies like the Mayer sisters, or the youngster who commits suicide because of being bullied.
 Or maybe God should stop the cancer eating away at the little girl, or stop the older pedophile from preying on another victim.
 These are the real tragedies right?
 Couldn’t God just stop these?
 We’ve already briefly played out a scenario involving war, but the short answer is yes, He could.
 He is all powerful and could stop all of this from happening.
 In fact none of this could have happened.
 But is it feasible for God to do this and to still provide an environment where His creatures come to freely know Him and enter into a relationship with Him?

-So when a world is created with free agents (yep that’s us) then those agents are allowed to enter into relationships freely, and not through compulsion.
+When a world is created with free agents, those agents are allowed to enter into relationships freely, and not through compulsion.
 When that happens choices are made and people get hurt, all kinds of hurt.
 And when we think about the nature of God, that the universe had a beginning to its existence (see “the cosmological argument” section), then we know that this Creator is personal, because a choice was made to bring this world into being, which means God cares about this creation because He created it; which means this Being, though not needing anything, desires a relationship with His creatures.
 And that relationship can only be entered into by free choice.
 Did you compel your spouse to marry you?

 So getting back to the reasons for allowing these terrible things to happen, who is to say?
 Who could argue that God doesn’t have manifold reasons to allow these occurrences of evil and suffering to take place in order for something better to take place at a later time?
 As hard as it is to imagine with even the most heinous atrocities.
 Nobody is in a position to say.
 We just cannot know the future like that.
 It’s an insurmountable burden of proof to take on and try to defend.
 And from a non-theistic standpoint, why would you really care anyway?
-After all, if everything ends at the grave, life is ultimately absurd and you won’t remember anything in this life.
+As Dawkins says, aren’t we just “dancing to our DNA.?”
+After all, if everything ends at the grave, life is ultimately absurd and you won’t remember anything once your’re gone.
 So who cares if you die horribly at the age of 18, or peacefully at the age of 92?
 It doesn’t matter ultimately.
 For in a world void of God and over at the grave one has to face the fact that nothing you do in your earthly life has any ultimate significance.
 This brings us to our next set of questions.

 We as humans need to wake up and really sense the gravity of our current worldviews.
 If there is a God, which I believe the evidence strongly indicates (please peruse the “Evidence” section), then this has eternal consequences.
 And if there is a God, we should be asking ourselves how has He revealed Himself?
 The Christian here would answer through Jesus of Nazareth.
 Other religions would answer in some other revelatory or non-revelatory way.
 We need to weigh the evidence and decide.